 Concrete evidence that convinces the adcom to conclude that you will grow as a leader and provide leadership in the future.
 You must demonstrate both leadership and potential to grow as a leader.
 For the former, provide this evidence by portraying experiences in your application boxes, essays, resume, and (if you provide some inputs for your recommenders) recommendations that reflect your leadership to date.
 For the latter, in these same application components frankly reflect on where you are in your leadership development – you understand what parts are innate to you, and where you need to improve.

 So “demonstrated leadership potential” is actually rather complex.
-So spend some time and effort on a strategy to integrate these points into your entire application.
+Spend some time and effort on a strategy to integrate these points into your entire application.

 Check out the first post in this series, Understanding Stanford GSB’s Core Value Of Intellectual Vitality.

-Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 15+ years with Accepted.
-She would love to help you too.
-Want Cindy to help you get Accepted to Stanford GSB?
+Cindy Tokumitsu has advised hundreds of successful Stanford applicants, helping them gain acceptance to Stanford along with other top MBA and EMBA programs in her 15+ years with Accepted.
+Want Cindy to help you get Accepted?
 Click here to get in touch!